DashAISoftware/DashAI/README.rst

 The project uses as default backend linter
 `ruff <https://github.com/charliermarsh/ruff>`_:

-To run manually the linter, execute
+To manually run the linter, move to `DashAI/back` and execute:

 .. code:: bash

     $ ruff .

-The project uses `prettier <https://prettier.io/>`_ as default formatter.
+The project uses `black <https://black.readthedocs.io/en/stable/>`_ as default formatter.

-To format the code manually, execute:
+To manually format the code, move to `DashAI/back` and execute:

 .. code:: bash